Hard Hat Colour Codes: What You Need to Know

 The new regulations WILL cost companies if they don’t comply immediately and HSE may halt projects if site workers aren’t wearing the correct coloured hard hats.

 This happened in 2008 in Aberdeen when a £285 million construction project was stopped for incorrect hat colours, breaking Health and Safety regulations.

-In the long run, the new regulations will mean lower costs to employers, which is good news for companies.
-With fewer hard hat colours, companies will have to buy fewer variants, but initial replacement may be costly, if you haven't done it already..
+In the long run, these regulations mean lower costs to employers, which is good news for companies.
+With fewer hard hat colours, companies will have to buy fewer variants, but initial replacement may be costly, if you haven't done it already.

 There should either be an embossed or printed ‘best before’ date on your helmet, or some brands have stickers that fade over time, letting you know when it’s time to replace it.